seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 Come, tell me whose it was.

 **CRESSIDA**
-’Twas one’s that loved me better than you will.
+'Twas one's that loved me better than you will.
 But, now you have it, take it.

 **DIOMEDES**
 Whose was it?

 **CRESSIDA**
-By all Diana’s waiting-women yond,
+By all Diana's waiting-women yond,
 And by herself, I will not tell you whose.

 **DIOMEDES**